UBC-GEOS472-Spring2022/-msinghhunjan-web/Lab2Web/README.md

 It also would've been best if the lines of the exisiting NA rail, and the 2 alignments could've displayed in different colours.
 I initally wanted to use text boxes, but removed and replaced them with buttons when elements on my map were starting to break.
 The map was a lot simpler than what I initally had in mind, but hopefully
 I can learn of what went wrong in the process and what could've been done to make my map better.

+Collaboration: I did not collaborate with anyone on this lab!